boazbk/tcs/lec_08_uncomputability.md

 (Equivalently, the function that evaluates a given circuit of $s$ gates on a given input, requires more than $s$ gates to compute.)

-It turns out that uniform models such as  NAND-TM programs or Turing machines  allow us to "break out of this cycle" and obtain a truly _universal NAND++_ program $U$ that can evaluate all other programs, including programs that have more lines than $U$ itself.
+It turns out that uniform models such as  NAND-TM programs or Turing machines  allow us to "break out of this cycle" and obtain a truly _universal NAND-TM_ program $U$ that can evaluate all other programs, including programs that have more lines than $U$ itself.
 The existence of such a universal program has far reaching applications.
 Indeed, it is no exaggeration to say that the existence of a  universal program underlies the information technology revolution that began in the latter half of the 20th century (and is still ongoing).
 Up to that point in history, people have produced various special-purpose calculating devices, from the abacus, to the slide ruler, to machines to compute trigonometric series.